Transferable FB-GNN-MBE Framework for Potential Energy Surfaces: Data-Adaptive Transfer Learning in Deep Learned Many-Body Expansion Theory: Results and Discussions

 \subsection{Overall Performance of FB-GNN-MBE}

 To provide a proof-of-concept for the FB-GNN-MBE models (MXMNet-MBE and PAMNet-MBE), we will demonstrate that FB-GNN-MBE can reliably reproduce first-principles 2B and 3B energies across double-density benchmark systems of water, phenol, and 1:1 water:phenol clusters.
-We summarize the comparison between values calculated by MP2-MBE or DFT-MBE and those predicted by MXMNet-MBE and PAMNet-MBE in Figure \ref{fig:MXMNet_PAMNet_results} as well as in Figures \ref{fig:MXMNet_PAMNet_results-2} and \ref{fig:comparative_performance} and Table \ref{tab:comparative_performance} in the SM.
-MXMNet-MBE and PAMNet-MBE both demonstrate extremely high accuracy and efficiency, with high values of $R^2$, negligible mean (signed) errors (MEs), low mean absolute errors (MAEs), and reduced computational costs ($t_\text{rel} = \braket{t_\text{FB-GNN}}/\braket{t_\text{MP2/DFT}}$).
+We summarize the comparison between values calculated by MP2-MBE or DFT-MBE and those predicted by MXMNet-MBE and PAMNet-MBE in Figure \ref{fig:MXMNet_PAMNet_results} as well as in Figures S1 and S2 and Table S1 in the SM.
+MXMNet-MBE and PAMNet-MBE both demonstrate extremely high accuracy and efficiency, with high values of $R^2$, negligible mean (signed) errors (MEs), low mean absolute errors (MAEs), and reduced computational costs ($t_\text{rel} = \braket{t_\text{FB-GNN}}/\braket{t_\text{MP2/DFT}}$, where $t_\text{FB-GNN}$ is the end-to-end wall time for each cluster, including graph construction, feature generation, and GNN inference, divided by the total number of 2B and 3B energies, and $t_\text{MP2/DFT}$ is the CPU time to calculate each dimer or trimer energy using MP2 or DFT).
 These results indicate that FB-GNN-MBE meets the chemical accuracy threshold and is reliable for replacing first-principles QM methods such as MP2 or DFT for low-order MBE corrections, with negligible computational cost and negligible systematic errors.\cite{doi:10.1021/jp211997b,yuk2024putting} Due to the doubled ($2.0\times$) densities of all these clusters, the high-energy repulsive regions of a PES are more frequently visited, so that FB-GNN-MBE learns a more comprehensive description of both the short- and long-range interactions in the 2B energies even when the distributions of values shift toward the positive ends.\cite{mahadevi2016cooperativity,grabowski2011covalency} 3B energies are generally more challenging to model because they are typically smaller in magnitude due to the coexistence of cooperative and anti-cooperative effects.\cite{mahadevi2016cooperativity,grabowski2011covalency} In addition, phenol and water:phenol clusters are more difficult to predict than water clusters because their intermolecular interactions are more complicated when $\pi$-electrons are involved, such as the increased electron delocalization, electron polarization, and $\pi$--$\pi$ stacking.\cite{kennedy2014communication,rezac2015benchmark,ma1997cation,liu2017capturing} MXMNet-MBE and PAMNet-MBE exhibit marginally different behavior across these systems, suggesting that their performance is governed by underlying data quality and molecular physics rather than the specific model architecture.
 However, the parallel message passing and attention fusion modules in PAMNet make it more flexible and interpretable than the multiplex architecture of MXMNet.
 Therefore, we present the results of PAMNet here in the main text and select it as the preferred FB-GNN backbone for future tasks.